-This partnership not only improves the quality of medical services and increase productivity of the public safety force, but also results in significant efficiencies and savings for the city.
+Our partnership with the District not only improves the quality of medical services and increase productivity of the public safety force, but also results in significant efficiencies and savings for the city.